Decarbonisation and Economic Strategy Bill

 Government Spending

-The bill states that any expenditure incurred by ministers or government departments under the Act, and any increases in spending under other Acts resulting from this Act, will be funded from money provided by Parliament.
+The bill states that any expenditure incurred under the Act by a Minister of the Crown or a government department, and any increase in sums payable under other Acts attributable to this Act, will be paid out of money provided by Parliament.
 No specific figures are provided.

 Groups Affected

-- Workers: Workers in high-carbon industries may experience job displacement but the bill aims to mitigate this through retraining and job creation in green sectors.
+- Workers: Workers in high-carbon industries may face job losses, but the bill aims to mitigate this through job creation in green sectors and training opportunities.

 Powered by nyModel